keitheous/oo_practice/README.md

 This makes creating a program much easier when functionality needs to be shared between objects.
 In the example that we are about to do in _ex3_inheritance_superhero_person_, which contains a Person and a SuperHero class, Not everyone is a Super Hero, but all Super Heros are People(a person).

+*Overriding methods*
+You can override methods by redefiniting the same method in the subclass.
+This is done in SuperHero class as method to_s.